Abstract

 Relating to the shape or structure of an object.

-An object—often utilitarian, manufactured, or naturally occurring—that was not originally designed for an artistic purpose, but has been discovered and repurposed in an artistic context.
+An object—often utilitarian, manufactured, or naturally occurring—that was not originally designed for an artistic purpose, but has been repurposed in an artistic context.

-The method by which information is included or excluded from a photograph.
-A photographer frames an image when he or she points a camera at a subject.
+The method by which information is included or excluded from a photograph, film, or video.
+A photographer or filmmaker frames an image when he or she points a camera at a subject.

 A black-and-white photographic print made by exposing paper, which has been made light-sensitive by a coating of gelatin silver halide emulsion, to artificial or natural light; a photographic process invented by Dr. Richard Leach Maddox in 1871